MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-copytiles.md

 		happens to execute the copy operation.

 The tiles involved in the copy operation can't include tiles that contain packed mipmaps or results of the copy
 		  operation are undefined.
-To transfer data to and from mipmaps that the hardware packs into one tile, you must use the standard (that is, non-tile specific) copy APIs like <a href="/windows/desktop/api/d3d12/nf-d3d12-id3d12graphicscommandlist-copytextureregion">CopyTextureRegion</a>.
+To transfer data to and from mipmaps that the hardware packs into the one-or-more tiles that constitute the packed mips, you must use the standard (that is, non-tile specific) copy APIs like <a href="/windows/desktop/api/d3d12/nf-d3d12-id3d12graphicscommandlist-copytextureregion">CopyTextureRegion</a>.